MarcoSchapira/Nebula--Legal-Documents/EULA.md

 # End User License Agreement (EULA)

 **Effective Date:** July 30, 2025
-**App Name:** Nebula Quant
+**App Name:** Stratify
 **Developer:** Marco Schapira, Justen Chartrand, Aleksandar (Sasha) Mihajlovski

 ---

 ## 1. Introduction

-This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and the developers of Nebula Quant ("we," "our," or "us"), regarding your use of the Nebula Quant mobile application (the "App").
+This End User License Agreement ("Agreement") is a legal agreement between you ("User" or "you") and the developers of  Stratify ("we," "our," or "us"), regarding your use of the Stratify mobile application (the "App").

 By downloading, installing, or using the App, you agree to be bound by this Agreement.
 If you do not agree to these terms, do not install or use the App.

+This App is intended for users who are at least **13 years old**.
+By using the App, you confirm that you meet this age requirement.

+Certain limited App Clip experiences may be available as previews of the full App.
+These are also subject to this Agreement.

 ---